OCA/social/website_mail_snippet_responsive/README.rst

 Known issues / Roadmap
 ======================

-* Snippet code sucks, but that's because mail client HTML engines suck.
+* Snippet is ugly, but that's because mail client HTML engines usually lack many of the modern CSS and HTML features.
 I hope we will be able to improve this as mail clients keep improving.
 * To set the *Horizontal Separator* height, you have to click inside it, which will insert a ``<br type="_moz"/>`` in Firefox, that will make it seem like its height is at least like a caret, even if you set a lower value.
 Do not